open-web3-stack/open-runtime-module-library/README.md

 - [orml-vesting](./vesting)
     - Provides scheduled balance locking mechanism, in a *graded vesting* way.
 - [orml-gradually-update](./gradually-update)
-    - Provides why to adjuest numeric parameter gradually over a period of time.
+    - Provides way to adjust numeric parameter gradually over a period of time.
 - [orml-schedule-update](./schedule-update)
     - Provides way to schedule a call to be dispatched at later block.